fstrauf/txApp/posts/private-expense-tracking-without-big-tech.md

 - No surprise subscription fees
 - No feature limitations or paywall restrictions
 - Works as long as Google exists (which is effectively forever)

+Our [free spreadsheet](/fuck-you-money-sheet) is a perfect example of this in action.

 ## The Complete Private Expense Tracking System